 The sun shines all day and all night, rolling around the horizon like a shiny gold coin.
 The forests are green, the fells are stony, the sky is blue and unending.
-Summer in Lapland is here, and every day you’ll do, feel, see, taste and hear something you’ll never forget.
+Summer has come to northern Finland, and every day you’ll do, feel, see, taste and hear something you’ll never forget.
 Here’s our summer #LaplandBucketList.

 1. Arctic Roadtrip

 Good friends.
 Rockin’ tunes.
 And the endless open road.

 Your sauna companions are a pair of young Finns who came to see their short film on the big screen, a Spanish documentary director, and an American volunteer.
 You’ve screened a couple films in the big tent, watched a master class in the theater downtown, and even scored a goal in the traditional football game (the American insists on calling it “soccer.”)
 Just as you begin thinking about where you’re going to rest your head for the night, the sauna tent flap opens, spilling in the warm, strange light of Finnish summer “nights,” and you remember … sleep is for the dead.
 The Midnight Sun Film Festival is for the living.

 3. “Because it’s there.”

 You arrive at your hotel and drop your bags.
 The mountain is literally right outside your door.
 There’s no time to waste!
 You check your camera battery, your water bottle, and you’re ready to go.
 The trail starts with duckboards and wooden stairs crossing soft ground before giving way to a stony path that winds up through the birch forest.
 The trees seem to grow shorter with every step, and before you know it, you’re above the treeline.
 Time for a sip of water and a selfie with the Scandinavian mountains in the background. #HumbleBrag